stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 An important invariant in the protocol is that a node must confirm `prepare(b)` before sending a _vote_ message for _commit_ `b`.

+## Prepare messages

+`counter` beings at 1 for each slot, and is incremented to higher numbers if the first ballot fails to reach consensus on an output value.  `value` is initially chosen as the output of the deterministic combining function applied to all values that have been confirmed nominated for the slot.
+Note, however, that this output may change in subsequent ballots if more values have been confirmed nominated in the background.
+Moreover, as described below, the set of nominated values becomes irrelevant to as soon any ballot has made it beyond a certain point in the protocol before failing.

 Nodes send the following concrete message in the prepare phase: